Runsolar/motodriver/README.md

 ```
 ## Motors rotation
 The **MotoDriver** class can drive each motor individually or drive them as a group.
-After initialization the motors are in the zero group.
+After initialization the all motors are in the zero group.

 ## Lazy MotoDriver methods